 From the sidebar open the JupyterLab File Browser.

-Drag notebooks or Python scripts from the File Browser onto the canvas.
+Drag notebooks, Python or R scripts from the File Browser onto the canvas.

 Define the dependencies between nodes by connecting them, essentially creating a graph.